genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 }
 ```

-### Mapper for a CSV file source
+### Mapper for a file source

-For a CSV file source, a single mapper can be declared using the following syntax:
+For a file source, a single mapper can be declared using the following syntax:

 ```kotlin
 mapper("mapper-name", TABLE_OBJECT) {